-This was not the end of her contact with the Hartigan family, she remained extremely close with her husband’s brother, Michael.
-So much so that in November 1909, two years after the death of her first husband, Bridget, Michael and possibly Mary O’Gorman, a servant from Rich Hill, went to see the local parish priest in Castleconnell Rev. P. McInerney.
+This was not the end of her contact with the Hartigan family, she remained extremely close to her husband’s brother, Michael.
+So much so that in November 1909, two years after the death of her first husband, Bridget, Michael, and possibly Mary O’Gorman, a servant from Rich Hill, went to see the local parish priest in Castleconnell Rev. P. McInerney.

 Rev P. McInerney believed that Bridget had deceived him by saying that she was Bridget O’Gorman, a spinster living in Rich Hill.
 There was a Mary O’Gorman who fitted this description who may have accompanied the couple on their first visit causing the confusion.
 Bridget’s mother could not recall if her daughter was going by Hartigan or O’Connell after the death of her first husband.

 The couple was brought into court for the first time in March 1910 and by May 1910 the couple’s marriage had been annulled.
 During this waiting period, Bridget had become pregnant with Michael’s son, Thomas Hartigan, who was born in June 1910.
 Tragedy would strike the Hartigan family once again as the baby Thomas Hartigan would pass away in March of 1911, aged 9 months.
 He was buried in the same grave as his uncle and grandparents in Mount Saint Lawrence Cemetery.